 The model generates novel, and surprising, insights.
-Contrary to received wisdom, firm B's shareholders may benefit if the busy director is forced to monitor firm A more closely after an exogenous shock.
-If monitoring synergies are positive, the busy director will then also monitor firm

-B more closely.
-The positive effect on firm B is most pronounced with strategic complementarity, in which case increased monitoring by the busy director will crowd in monitoring effort by firm B's other directors.
-Even if synergies across firms are negative, such that the busy director monitors firm B less closely when she gets busier at firm A, firm B's expected value may increase.
-This can occur with strategic substitutability.
-Recall that when monitoring efforts are strategic substitutes, reduced monitoring by one director increases the other directors' marginal returns to monitoring.
-A shock that shifts the busy director's attention away from firm B can then be good news for its shareholders, because firm B's other directors may respond by stepping up their own monitoring so much that the collective monitoring intensity, and hence firm B's value, increases.
+Contrary to received wisdom, firm B's shareholders may benefit if the busy director monitors firm A more closely.
+If monitoring synergies are positive, the busy director will then also monitor firm B more closely.
+This positive effect on firm B is most pronounced with strategic complementarity, in which case increased monitoring by the busy director will crowd in monitoring effort by firm B's other directors.
+But firm B's expected value may increase even if synergies are negative, such that the busy director shifts monitoring effort from firm B to firm A. The reason is that strategic interaction may trigger overcompensating reactions by firm B's other directors.
+This occurs when there is strategic substitutability and the busy director has low skill relative to her co-directors: as the busy director reduces her monitoring effort at firm B (due to negative synergies), her co-directors increase their monitoring efforts (due to strategic substitutability), and if their ability is greater than the busy director's, collective monitoring intensity at firm B increases.
+Interestingly, this result contrasts with the received wisdom in the board literature, which holds that busy directors are beneficial when they have high skill.2

 Our empirical analysis is designed to shed light on when having a busy director on the board is harmful or beneficial to the shareholders of U.S. companies.
 To do so, we combine an empirical measure of the likely sign of monitoring synergies with a series of exogenous shocks to how busy a director with multiple board appointments is on one board and examine how this distraction spills over to the director's other boards.
-The shocks occur as result of a natural experiment first proposed by Kelly and Ljungqvist (2012).
-Between 2000 and 2008, 43 brokers closed their research operations as a result of adverse changes in the economics of sell-side research.
-The closures led to over 4,000 analyst coverage terminations among stock market listed U.S. firms.
-Kelly and Ljungqvist demonstrate that the closures are unrelated to individual firms' future prospects and so are plausibly exogenous at the level of the affected stocks.
-They then show that when a stock loses (some) analyst coverage in the wake of a brokerage closure, information asymmetry among investors increases, retail investors sell the stock, and its share price falls.
+The shocks occurred as result of a natural experiment first proposed by Kelly and Ljungqvist (2012).
+Between 2000 and 2008, 43 brokers closed their research operations owing to adverse changes to the economics of sell-side research.
+The brokerage closures led to over 4,000 analyst coverage terminations among stock market listed U.S. firms.
+Kelly and Ljungqvist demonstrate that the closures were unrelated to individual firms' future prospects and so are plausibly exogenous at the level of the affected stocks.
+They then show that when a stock loses (some) analyst coverage following a brokerage closure, information asymmetry among investors increases, retail investors sell the stock, and its share price falls.

 We conjecture that the directors of the affected firms, when faced with a reduction in external monitoring by analysts and by other parties that rely on analyst research, step up their own internal monitoring.
 The data strongly support this conjecture.
 In other words, the directors of firm A become busier, as conjectured.
-We then test how directors who also serve on other boards besides firm A's adjust their monitoring efforts on their other boards.
-For the average firm, we find a reduction in their monitoring at spillover firms, consistent with negative monitoring synergies being predominant in the data.
+We then test how directors who also serve on other boards (besides firm A's) adjust their monitoring efforts on their other boards.
+On average, we find a reduction in their monitoring at spillover firms, consistent with negative monitoring synergies being predominant in the data.
 This reduction masks interesting heterogeneity: among pairs of shocked and spillover firms that plausibly enjoy positive monitoring synergies (such as firms operating in related industries or those whose fundamentals help predict each other's financial performance), we find that busy directors increase their monitoring efforts at both firms, consistent with the model's predictions.